 - having poor blood flow or swelling in the legs

-- having another type of eczema or dermatitis
+- having another type of eczema

-Diagnosing Nummular Eczema
+How Is Nummular Eczema Diagnosed?

-Treating Nummular Eczema
+How Is Nummular Eczema Treated?

-To help control your nummular eczema, avoid:
+To help control your nummular eczema, you should avoid:

-- excessive bathing and hot water because it dries out the skin
+- excessive bathing and hot water

 - using harsh soaps

-- exposure to environmental irritants (cleaners, chemicals, etc.)
+- exposure to environmental irritants, such as

 - using fabric softener and dryer sheets

-To help relieve your eczema:
+The following can help relieve your eczema:

-- take antihistamines to relieve itching and
+- taking antihistamines to relieve itching and

-- use medicated lotions or skin ointments (as prescribed in severe cases)
+- applying medicated lotions or skin ointments

-- ultraviolet light treatment for severe itching
+- getting ultraviolet light treatment for severe